nightfallai/nightfall_code_scanner/README.md

 - word list

-  In case you are not famaliar what regex is, we also support word list searching, simply put in a list of words you want to find.
+  Word list detectors look for words you specify in its list.
+Example below:

   ```json
   {